mahdibz97/AirBnB_clone/README.md

 # Welcome to the AirBnB clone project!
-(The Holberton B&B)

 The Airbnb clone project for which we are creating a copy of the [Airbnb](https://www.airbnb.com/).